 Some additional notes.

-Unless you’ve gathered over 500 shirts.
+I will take whatever shirts we don ‘t use with me at the end of the day unless you’ve gathered over 500 shirts.
 If you have please let me know ahead of time and I won’t bring shirts with me.

 Please accept all shirts sized adult large and smaller.